WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: escape or avoid (someone or something), especially by guile or trickery.

      _"friends helped him to evade capture for a time"_

+- evaporate

+  1. verb: turn from liquid into vapor.

+     _"cook until most of the liquid has evaporated"_

+     - lose or cause to lose moisture or solvent as vapor.

+       _"the solution was evaporated to dryness"_

+     - (of something abstract) cease to exist.

+       _"the militancy of earlier years had evaporated in the wake of defeat"_

 - even